TestMesh

 Missing Variables

-If a template like ${create_user.id} resolves to empty, the variable inspector shows exactly which step outputs are available:
+If a template like ${create_user.id} resolves to empty, the variable inspector shows exactly which outputs are available.
+Use v / vars in the CLI or the Variables panel in the dashboard:

 create_user.status = 201